saguilarDevel/BluetoothLowEnergy/README.md

 ##BluetoothLowEnergy
 ####Four projects are presented in different folders.
-This projects are for bluegiga BLE121LR module.
+These projects are for bluegiga BLE121LR module.
 ###Adv-based
 ####BLE project that transmit the maximun amount of data possible in an advertisement packet, using adv_non_conn_ind
 ###conn-based